Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

 |Hyperdynamic||Normal||Mildly Reduced||Moderately Reduced||Severely Reduced|

-Measuring Ejection Fraction on ultrasound can be approached either qualitatively or quantitatively.
+Measuring Left Ventricular Ejection Fraction (LVEF) on ultrasound can be approached either qualitatively or quantitatively.

 Anatomy and Views